-Optimizing your existing articles for knowledge base search is another effective way to improve your SEO.
-Refreshing old content can quickly help you fill content gaps and top the SERPs.
+Optimizing your existing articles and titles for knowledge base search is another effective way for improvement.
+Refreshing old knowledge base content can quickly help you fill in the gaps and top the SERPs.

 When done right, historical optimization is a game-changer.
-That’s why if you have old blog posts or knowledge base articles on a highly searched topic, you should optimize them by following these knowledge base SEO steps:
+That’s why, if you have old blog posts with vague titles or other articles on a highly searched topic, you should optimize them by following these steps:

-- Update the article content for accuracy, freshness, and readability
+- Refresh the article content and titles for accuracy, freshness, and readability;

-- Optimize using keyword research principles — adding keywords reasonably in article titles, throughout the post, metadata, ALT text, media descriptions, and URLs
+- Optimize using keyword research principles — adding keywords reasonably in article titles, throughout the post, metadata, ALT text, meta descriptions, and URLs;

-- Publish an updated article as a new post in your knowledge base and promote it to social media, email subscribers, forums, and other promotion channels
+- Publish updated articles with brand-new titles and current dates in your knowledge base and promote them to social media, email subscribers, forums, and other promotion channels.

-When you build internal links throughout your website, here is what happens:
+So, when you build them throughout your website, here is what happens:

-- Search engine crawlers, like Google or Bing’s, can crawl and index your website better
+- Search engine crawlers, like Google or Bing, can crawl and index your website better;

 Also, when you link to external sources and get backlinks from other websites, especially top domain authority websites:

 - You build up domain authority.
-Higher domain authority equals better brand establishment.
+The higher it is, the better brand establishment you experience;

 - You’ll find opportunities for networking and collaboration.